SonicOriginalSoftware/daft/automation/conductor/server/README.md

 - `remove` - remove a runner to be managed by the conductor
 - `list` - list runners managed by the conductor

-  This can be filtered with runner attributes
+  This can be filtered by runner attributes
+  Can be configured to retrieve status of runners as well